andrewdavidmackenzie/pigg/HELP.md

 - `make usb` (requites `root` permissions and will ask for your `root` password)

-NOTE: For these rules to take affect you will need to restart your computer.
+NOTE: For these rules to take effect you will need to restart your computer.